cabuelow/shark-conservation-multiple-outcomes/README.md

 **TODO**

+- double check the number of zeros - does it match what Natalie and Aaron report?
 - Get rid of mpa compliance variable on its own and just separate closed to fishing into two categories, closed low compliance and closed high compliance
 - Run global models